 Step 6: Provide Documentation

 The final step of your loanDepot mortgage is to provide all the necessary documentation.
-Your lending officer will give you the specifics of exactly what you’ll need, but here are the basics of what to expect:
+Your officer will give you the specifics of exactly what you’ll need, but here are the basics of what to expect:

 - Recent bank statements